alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/src/Built-in_Mobs.md

-# Minecraft Infernal Mobs --> Hostile/Neutral Built-in Mobs List
+# Minecraft Infernal Mobs --> Hostile/Neutral Built-in Entities List

 The skills and variants' behaviours can be used only for the following **Minecraft built-in entities**: